Analyst-Joan/US-Superstore-Sales-Performance/README.md

 Based on the analysis, the following strategic actions are recommended:
 - Scale High-Performing Areas: Increase investments in the Consumer segment and Technology category through targeted promotions, bundled offerings, and wider product availability.
 - Leverage the Home Office Segment: Though order quantity is lowest, its profitability is highest.
 Efforts should focus on increasing sales volume while maintaining or improving the profit margin.
-Reevaluate Discounting Strategy: Implement a review process for discount approvals, especially for low-performing product lines where high discounts are hurting profit margins.
+- Reevaluate Discounting Strategy: Implement a review process for discount approvals, especially for low-performing product lines where high discounts are hurting profit margins.

 ## Conclusion
 This project provided a data-driven overview of sales and profit performance across a fictitious US-based Superstore’s product segments, categories, and regions.
-The analysis identified top and bottom performers, profit risks tied to discounting, and under-leveraged segments with strong margin potential.
+The analysis identified top and bottom performers, profit risks tied to discounting, and under-leveraged segments with strong profit margin potential.
 With clear visualizations and actionable insights, the dashboard equips business leaders to:
 - Make informed product, pricing, and marketing decisions.
 - Improve profitability through optimized discounting.
 - Align regional strategies based on revenue and profit contribution.